Third Temple: Julian

 There was an aborted project under Roman emperor Julian (361–363 CE) to rebuild the Temple.
-Julian is traditionally called Julian the Apostate due to his policy of reversing Emperor Constantine's Christianization campaign by restoring traditional religious practices and holy places across the Empire.
-As part of this policy, Julian permitted the Jews to build a Third Temple.
+Julian is traditionally called Julian the Apostate because he rejected the Christian faith in which he had been brought up.
+Once emperor his policy was to seek to revive the traditional religion by enabling traditional religious practices and restoring holy places across the Empire.
+As part of this policy, Julian permitted the Jews to begin building a Third Temple.
 Rabbi Hilkiyah, one of the leading rabbis of the time, spurned Julian's money, arguing that gentiles should play no part in the rebuilding of the temple.

-According to various ancient sources, including Sozomen (c.
-400–450 CE) in his Historia Ecclesiastica and the pagan historian and close friend of Julian, Ammianus Marcellinus, the project of rebuilding the temple was aborted because each time the workers tried to build the temple using the existing substructure, they were burned by terrible flames coming from inside the earth and an earthquake negated what work was made:
+According to later ancient sources, including Sozomen (c.
+400–450 CE) in his Historia Ecclesiastica and the pagan historian and close friend of Julian, Ammianus Marcellinus, the project of rebuilding the temple was aborted because each time the workers tried to build the temple using the existing substructure, they were burned by terrible flames coming from inside the earth and an earthquake destroyed what work was done:

-The failure to rebuild the Temple has been ascribed to the Galilee earthquake of 363 CE, and to the Jews' ambivalence about the project.
+The failure to rebuild the Temple has been ascribed to the Galilee earthquake of 363 CE, and to the Jews' own ambivalence about the project.
 Sabotage is a possibility, as is an accidental fire.
 Divine intervention was the common view among Christian historians of the time.
 When Julian was killed in battle after a reign of less than three years, the Christians reasserted control over the empire, and the opportunity to rebuild the Temple ended.

 Sassanid vassal state

 In 610 CE, the Sassanid Empire drove the Byzantine Empire out of the Middle East, giving the Jews control of Jerusalem for the first time in centuries.
 The new rulers soon ordered the restart of animal sacrifice for the first time since the time of Bar Kochba.
-Shortly, before the Byzantines took the area back, the Persians gave control to the Christian population, who tore down the partly built edifice, and turned it into a garbage dump, which is what it was when the Caliph Omar took the city in the 630s.
+Shortly before the Byzantines took the area back, the Persians gave control to the Christian population, who tore down the partly built edifice, and turned it into a garbage dump, which is what it was when the Caliph Omar took the city in the 630s.